stuysu/epsilon-database/README.md

 STORAGE_PERMS.sql

-CREATE_GOOGLETOKENS.sql (and create one empty entry)
+CREATE_BACKGROUNDTOKENS.sql (and create entries for services you need)

 # supabase env